 Today, we’re setting aside market research and turning our attention towards discovering powerful keyphrases to capture our prospects’ “clicks.”
 As you well know, simply building the site does not mean that they will come, anymore than hanging an “open”sign in your storefront window will generate business!

-As with an actual store, you need to consider your: competition, marketing, strategic position (strengths, weaknesses, opportunities, and threats), perfect customer profile, and finally, your U.S.P. (unique selling proposition).
+As with an actual store, you need to consider your: competition, strategic position (strengths, weaknesses, opportunities, and threats), perfect customer profile, and finally, your U.S.P. (unique selling proposition).

 And, as with actual stores, you also need to strive for: Location, location, location!
 By location, I’m referring not only to your search engine results page (SERP) ranking, but where on your website you place your critical keyphrases.
 How do you beat out the competition with a superior keyphrase strategy?